 Click here to watch a video about this lost method of meat preservation and find out more about this survival food called Pemmican.

 We also have an article that details how to make pemmican if you prefer text to video.

-Common Types Of Smokers
+How to Smoke Meat in the Wild: Common Types Of Smokers

 This smoker has a cooking chamber and a firebox.
 The fire is lit in the firebox from where the heat and smoke is channeled to the cooking chamber through connecting pipes.
 This is how the meat is cooked and flavored by the smoke.
 This is an exhaust pipe on one end of the cooking chamber to regulate airflow.
 Most smokers, including large commercial smokers are made from this simple design because of its effectiveness.
 If you don’t already have an offset smoker, then you may want to get one either for an extended power outage or simply as part of your plan for long term food storage.
 Take note of step by step guides such as The Complete Book of Butchering, Smoking, Curing, and Sausage Making: How to Harvest Your Livestock & Wild Game.

 Many communities have specialized shops that sell smokers though if you shop locally (while good for the shop owner) you may pay more money than from an online retailer (for those of you on a budget consider following the link above to compare prices for smokers online where you may possibly save a hundred dollars or more on the same smoker).

 This is an uptight steel drum that has been designed to deliver indirect heat and smoke to your meat.
 It consists of a drum, a pan to hold charcoal at the floor of the drum, and one or two cooking racks located up the drum.
 Everything is covered with a veil that leaves some room for proper air flow.
 Different drum sizes have been used to design this smoker.
 The possible sizes include 30, 55, and 85 gallon drums.
 However, the 55 gallon uptight drum smoker is the most popular.